cdivriotis97/ganymede/docs/guides/linux/steam.md

-## Steam on Linux

-### Quick Tutorial: How to Enable Proton for a Specific Game on Steam
+## Quick Tutorial: How to Enable Proton for a Specific Game on Steam

 If you're new to Linux after installing Steam, you might get this error :

 ![Error Steam with Linux when launching a game](../../assets/steam-error.png){ width="300" }
 /// caption
 Error Steam with Linux when launching a game